misspellted/rv-cc-test-jg/README.md

 # What is this?
 This repository contains an assessment of my skills at automating tests of a website using Selenium.

-## How to break everyth...
+# How to break everyth...
 How does it work?
-There is a companion repository, rv-cc-test-jg-props, that contains the *.properties files used in the available WebDriverFactory's in this project.
-These files provide a layer of protection, in that the factory has to recognize the `webdriver` property, such that the FirefoxDriver isn't configured via a chrome.properties file.

-For some of the driver factories, additional configuration is necessary, and the FirefoxDriverFactory is the current (and only) example of this, where the Gecko Driver executable path is required for the creation of the FirefoxDriver instance.

-Additional properties to configure the desired driver factory will probably be added, such as combining the HtmlUnitDriverFactory and HtmlUnitWithJsDriverFactory (since enableJavaScript is a configurable field of the HtmlUnitDriver).
-Further refinement of the properties files may result in some refactoring, but let me not get ahead of myself.

-For the Selenium tests run, those are constructed and added to a collection to be run by the desired web driver in the Launcher class.
-Those are not externally defined (yet?), and so there's not much configuration to be had in that arena, such as specifying a test suite of selected cases, or running every single test case to be found in some directory, which would be a nice feature to add.
+## Requirements
+* Well, since this project runs tests against creditcards.com, an active Internet connection required.

+* This is a Java project, specifically written in and targeting the 1.8 version.
+So I'm pretty sure that's going to be needed for compilation.
+An installation of Apache Maven cannot hurt, if command-line execution is desired, instead of using an Integrated Development Environment (IDE).

+* While not strictly required, there is a companion repository containing some pre-defined property files for the configuration of a couple of different Selenium WebDriver's.
+A similarly constructed text file provided as an argument to the program will suffice.

+** Note: Any similarly constructed text file providing the properties MUST provide the `webdriver` property, as that is used to check to see if a known factory can support the desired WebDriver.

+* Depending on the WebDriver desired to run the Selenium tests, you may need some external programs that I could not identify as being used as a dependency;
+for an example of this, see the `firefox.properties` file in the companion repository, specifically the `webdriver.gecko.driver` property.

+## Compilation

+Compilation is a relatively easy process: run `mvn package` in the project's root directory.
+This will generate a Java ARchive file, `rvcctestjg.jar` in the `target/` directory.

+## Execution

+Using the path of the driver properties file, execute the Java ARchive file using `java -jar <path/to/rvcctestjg.jar> <path/to/driver.properties>` and be ready to see quite a few warnings fly by in the terminal output area.